-We are thankful that Mozilla chose to award a MOSS grant to ISC to help fund development of the Kea DHCP server, through the Mozilla Foundational Technology track.
+We are thankful that Mozilla chose to give a MOSS award to ISC to help fund development of the Kea DHCP server, through the Mozilla Foundational Technology track.
 This is a wonderful program, through which Mozilla gives back to the Internet community by sponsoring development of the open source that everyone can use.

 Kea is modern software that we hope will eventually replace the extremely popular, but also very mature, ISC DHCP, also known as dhcpd.
 DHCP software is classic infrastructure.
 People expect that DHCP software will be available in their operating system, but few people wonder where it comes from, or how the development is funded.
 Kea is already packaged for most major Linux and Unix operating systems, but is still missing a few very desirable features.